-Nilda also talks with Interweave's founder, Linda Ligon, about the cultural significance of Andean knitting: what items are traditionally knitted and by whom, how patterns and variations indicate the origin of a knitted piece, and where chullos and other handknits are typically worn.
+Nilda also talks with Long Thread Media cofounder Linda Ligon about the cultural significance of Andean knitting: what items are traditionally knitted and by whom, how patterns and variations indicate the origin of a knitted piece, and where chullos and other handknits are typically worn.

-Learn the history and skills of Andean knitting with this video, then practice the techniques in your own knitting with the included PDF.
+Learn the history and skills of Andean knitting with this video.